h44z/perixx1800_keyboard_driver/README.md

 **NOTE: install.sh attempts to blacklist the driver for you.
 You shouldn't need to do anything manually.
 These instructions are to explain the process, in the event something goes wrong.**

-You need to blacklist the device from the generic USB hid driver in order for the aziokbd driver to control it.
+You need to blacklist the device from the generic USB hid driver in order for the perixxkbd driver to control it.

 ## Kernel Module ##
 If the USB hid driver is compiled as a kernel module you will need to create a quirks file and blacklist it there.